Leo-Chu/Machine_learning_for_spectrum_sensing/README.md

 The provided codes are developed firstly in the summer of 2018

-test.py includes: GBM,SVM,and SVM based spectrum_sensing methods;
+test.py includes: GBM, Random Forest (RF),and SVM based spectrum_sensing methods;

 test0.py includes a basic LSTM based  spectrum_sensing methods;